RocketChat/Rocket.Chat.js.SDK/README.md

 community to implement this SDK to provide adapters for their bot framework or platform of choice.

-## API
+## Docs

-Full API documentation can be generated locally using `yarn docs`.
+Full documentation can be generated locally using `yarn docs`.
 This isn't in a format we can publish yet, but can be useful for development.

 Below is just a summary: